 Joseph Crone, a popular thriller writer, is recovering after the death of his wife and son in a fire.
 He then receives news that his father is dying and flies to his bedside in Barcelona.
 There he reunites with his brother Samuel, having not seen either Samuel or his father since childhood.
 There is gulf between them in that Joseph is an atheist and both Samuel and his father are ministers of religion.
 Joseph begins to see haunted figures all around him, as well as statues that move and multiply on the security cameras outside the house.
 He believes these are supernatural entities known as Midwayers that manifest to people via the number eleven.
 As more and more of these appearances occur, Joseph comes to believe that his brother Samuel has a divinely ordained purpose and that the Midwayers are intending to kill him at 11:11 pm on the eleventh of November, 2011.

 11-11-11 was the sixth directorial film from Darren Lynn Bousman.
 Bousman came to attention with his debut film Saw II (2005), followed by the two subsequent sequels in the series Saw III (2006) and Saw IV (2007).
 It was Saw III in particular that moved the focus of the series away from being a sharp psychological thriller and, in Bousman’s hand, into a series of sequels that became increasingly focused on the presentation of scenes of extreme torture and dismemberment – what came to be known as Torture Porn.
 Bousman subsequently went onto make other films such as Repo: The Genetic Opera (2008), Mother’s Day (2010), The Barrens (2012), The Devil’s Carnival (2012), Alleluia!
-The Devil’s Carnival (2015), Abattoir (2016), St Agatha (2018) and Death of Me (2020), as well as the The Night Billy Raised Hell episode of Tales of Halloween (2015).
+The Devil’s Carnival (2015), Abattoir (2016), St Agatha (2018), Death of Me (2020) and Spiral: From the Book of Saw (2021), as well as the The Night Billy Raised Hell episode of Tales of Halloween (2015).